-- The appropriate action to protect the participant's health, safety and rights occurred; - The incident was correctly categorized; - Timely completion of the certified investigation occurred; - The investigation summary supports the conclusion; - Safeguards to prevent reoccurrence are in place;;

-• Corrective actions have occurred, or are planned to occur, in response to the incident to prevent reoccurrence.
-When corrective actions are planned the anticipated date of completion must be indicated;

-• Changes were made in the participant's plan of support necessitated by or in response to the incident;
+- The appropriate action to protect the participant's health, safety and rights occurred; - · The incident was correctly categorized; - Timely completion of the certified investigation occurred; - The investigation summary supports the conclusion; - Safeguards to prevent reoccurrence are in place;; - Corrective actions have occurred, or are planned to occur, in response to the incident to prevent reoccurrence.
+When corrective actions are planned the anticipated date of completion must be indicated; - Changes were made in the participant's plan of support necessitated by or in response to the incident; - The participant or participant's family received notification of the findings by the reporting entity prior to the finalization of the incident report, unless otherwise indicated in the individual plan; and - Incidents of abuse, neglect and exploitation were reported to the appropriate authority as required by Pennsylvania Law.

-• The participant or participant's family received notification of the findings by the reporting entity prior to the finalization of the incident report, unless otherwise indicated in the individual plan; and any deficiencies and resubmits the report for re-evaluation.
+The AE and ODP disapprove reports that fail evaluation.
+Disapproved reports revert to the provider, who corrects any deficiencies and resubmits the report for re-evaluation.
 The AE will continue to work with and monitor the provider to ensure appropriate adherence to the established policies.
 ODP staff evaluates approved reports within 30 days and, if satisfactory, closes the incident report.